PrestonColdwell/lowes-jira-app/README.md

 # Iteration for Lowe's Technical Interview

-I wanted to continue the challenge of creating a roughly mocked Jira task board.
-Please share any feedback you may have!
+I wanted to continue the challenge of creating the roughly mocked Jira task board.
+It isnt anything crazy fancy but just wanted to make the necessary adjustments to be fully functional and meet the necessary requirements!
+Thank you.

 ## Available Scripts